johanneskastl/apx_vagrant_libvirt_ansible/README.md

 Default OS is openSUSE Tumbleweed.
 Although that can be changed in the Vagrantfile, please beware that this will break the Ansible provisioning.

+There is another branch `Leap_15.6` that uses ... openSUSE Leap 15.6.

 ## Vagrant

 1. You need vagrant obviously.
 And ansible.
 And git...